About us

 David Plavin, Vice President

 David is a Maine native and moved to Saco in 2016.
-He lives at the nexus of the crisis on Surf St. After a long career as a corporate consultant, he is currently semi-retired.
-David has become involved in SOS issues and has a large personal stake in the outcome of its efforts.
+He lives in the crosshairs of coastal disruptions on Lower Beach Road.
+After a long career in journalism and technology, he is retired from the corporate world.
+David has become involved in SOS issues and serves as Chairman of the Saco Shoreline Commission.

 The officers manage the online content, but anyone can comment or post on Facebook and Instagram.